theHimanshuShekhar/bhayanak.net_server/README.md

-# BChat Backend Server
+# Bhayanak.net Backend Server

-BChat is an IRC-like chat application that supports anonymous communication in different global chatrooms.
+Bhayanak.net is an IRC-like chat application that supports anonymous communication in different global chatrooms.
 The backend server is built using **WebSockets** and provides the real-time messaging infrastructure for both the terminal-based and web-based clients.
 Users can join chatrooms, exchange messages, and enjoy a seamless, low-latency chat experience.

 ## Features